 Eating a nutritious diet is important when you have diabetes.
-Piling your plate with certain foods—such as fruits and vegetables, beans, and whole grains—can help you better control blood sugar levels.
+Putting certain foods on your plate-such as fruits and vegetables, beans, and whole grains-can help you better control blood sugar levels.
 Enter the Mediterranean diet.
-It’s been shown to boost heart health.
+It's been shown to boost heart health.
 And now, research finds it may be useful in managing diabetes, too.

 How you feel physically can certainly influence how you feel mentally - and vice-versa.
 A prime example of that connection is diabetes and depression.
 Ongoing research suggests that people with either health condition are at higher risk of developing the other.
 By themselves, diabetes and depression can be hard to deal with.
 Together, they can seriously affect your overall health.